DePaul-CSC-394/mini-project-team-five/README.md

 ![image](https://github.com/user-attachments/assets/17e3333b-0a9c-4a17-928d-e7d1379af5bf)

-# How to submit Pull Request:
+# How to submit pull request:

 #### First, make sure all your files are saved.
 #### Second, make sure you are in the repository directory.